 This simply means Plan F has to accept many members who might be in poor health.
-This fact translates to higher rate increase with Plan F when compared to Plan G. As an agent, I see rate increases cross my desk often.
-It’s not unusual to see insurance companies raise their Plan F rates by a couple of percentage points higher than their Plan G and N rates.
+This difference translates to higher rate increase with Plan F when compared to Plan G. As an agent, I see rate increases cross my desk often.
+It’s not unusual to see insurance companies raise their Plan F rates by a couple of percentage points more than their Plan G and N rates.
 Again, this makes Plan G more attractive for the long haul due to smaller premium increases.

 If Plan F follows the trend of Plan J upon phaseout, there will be some policyholders who experience unpleasant, above-average rate increases.
 The questions is: How far ahead should we start to plan?
 There’s no time like the present to discuss your options.
 If you’re in good health, it may be wise to explore changes now.

 There’s a lot to think about when purchasing a supplement for the long run.
 We help take the mystery out of Medicare insurance shopping for our clients.